DS-100/sp24/syllabus.md

 We recognize that life can be unexpected, and that you may face circumstances that prevent you from submitting your work by the posted deadline.
 In light of this, we offer a 1-day (24 hour) **grace period** for late submissions of homeworks, projects, and labs.
 Note that this grace period is designed to account for unexpected emergencies or technical difficulties (e.g. assignment submission errors) – you should not plan in advance to use it!

+{: .note }
-You can make a late submission after the on-time deadline and up to the end of the grace period. **These late submissions are not penalized, but do not earn the 3% on-time bonus.** You do not need to explicitly contact staff about late submissions; just submit directly to Gradescope within the listed grace period.
+> You can make a late submission after the on-time deadline and up to the end of the grace period. **These late submissions are not penalized, but do not earn the 3% on-time bonus.** You do not need to explicitly contact staff about late submissions; just submit directly to Gradescope within the listed grace period.

 **Submissions are not accepted beyond the grace period.
 The grace period is strictly enforced.** We recommend thinking of the grace period as a backup, in case something unexpected comes up when aiming for the on-time deadline.
 As a result, getting an extension beyond the grace period will generally not be granted, except in rare, extraordinary emergencies (see the [Extenuating Circumstances](#extenuating-circumstances) section).
 The grace period is also intended to account for unexpected circumstances such as DataHub issues, so we will not be granting extensions if you fail to communicate any datahub issues before the grace period begins.